kanboard/kanboard/docs/api-json-rpc.markdown

 - Always use HTTPS with a valid certificate
 - If you make a mobile application, it's your job to store securely the user credentials on the device
+- After 3 authentication failure on the user api, the end-user have to unlock his account by using the login form
 - Two factor authentication is not yet available through the API

 Protocol